 What Flexible Scheduling Means for Your Career

 Impressive as these benefits are, flexible scheduling has even more to offer.
-Especially since the pandemic, many employers struggle to hire the healthcare professionals they need.
-So, to better attract workers — and to make sure they’re happy once they’re on the team — many employers have expanded the benefits they offer.
-And today, flexible scheduling is often a centerpiece of those benefits plans.
+To better attract workers — and to make sure they’re happy once they’re on the team — many employers have expanded the benefits they offer.
+And today, flexible scheduling is often a centerpiece of those benefit plans.

 It’s a win/win for employers.
 Obviously, offering flexible scheduling options appeals to nurses and other clinical workers, for the reasons we just discussed.
 But it also delivers other benefits for hospitals and healthcare facilities, too.
 For instance, it helps them save money by cutting down on wasted time, absent workers, and even patient wait times.
 It helps keep staff productive, on-point, and generally happy by letting them work when they want.